git-bruh/invidious-viewer/README.md

 `PATH=$HOME/.local/bin:$PATH`

-This will allow invidious-viewer to be launched by using the `invidious` command in the terminal.
+This will allow invidious-viewer to be launched by using the `invidious-viewer` command in the terminal.

 # Usage
 Note: